ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-1.md

 ![fig3](figures/03.png)

 You have now confirmed that the Python Qt-based application can load both dependencies.
-You can use this approach to implement computation-intense calculations in C++ DLLs and rapidly build the UI using Python bindings for Qt.
+You can use this approach to implement compute-intensive calculations in C++ DLLs and rapidly build the UI using Python bindings for Qt.

 ## Next steps
 Now, you can use Arm64EC to port selected dependencies to Arm64 by simply switching the build target from x64 to Arm64EC.